UNIVERSE-DAO/UNIVERSE/README.md

 ### [MISSION – WHAT](docs/MISSION.md) <a name="mission--the-what"></a>

 - **The Truth Engine** → Enables rational choices in AI alignment & governance
-- **The Holy Grail** → Visualizes human progress and consensus in crucial problem solving
+- **The Holy Grail** → Find solutions through consensus in crucial problem solving
 - **GLOBIND** → *Globally Aligned in Morals and Ethics* to foster acountability, prosperity & well-being
 - **Protection Protocol** → Safeguards society’s most valuable Asset